Use this recipe to make donut holes or donuts. Super-moist, soft, and perfectly apple cider flavored for cozy fall mornings!

 - Make the topping by mixing the granulated sugar and cinnamon together in a small bowl.
 Dip the top of the donut holes or donuts lightly into the melted butter.
 Then dunk them all the way into the cinnamon sugar, using your hands to mix it around so the entire donut hole (or donut) is coated generously.
 Repeat with all the donuts.
 You may need more cinnamon-sugar.
 Donuts taste best on the same day, though they may be covered tightly and stored at room temperature for up to 3 days.

-- Make ahead tip: Prepared donuts freeze well up to 2-3 months.
+- Freezing Instructions: Prepared donuts freeze well up to 2-3 months.
 Allow to thaw overnight in the refrigerator and heat up in the microwave if desired.

-- Don’t have buttermilk?
-You can make your own DIY version.
-Measure 2 teaspoons of white vinegar or lemon juice in a measuring cup.
-Then, add enough milk (skim, 1%, 2%, or whole) to the same measuring cup until it reaches 1/2 cup.
+- Buttermilk: Buttermilk is required for this recipe.
+You can make your own DIY version of buttermilk if needed.
+Add 1 teaspoon of white vinegar or lemon juice to a liquid measuring cup.
+Then add enough whole milk to the same measuring cup until it reaches 1/2 cup.
+(In a pinch, lower fat or nondairy milks work for this soured milk, but the donut holes won’t taste as moist or rich.)
 Stir it around and let sit for 5 minutes.
-The homemade “buttermilk” will be somewhat curdled and ready to use.
+The homemade “buttermilk” will be somewhat curdled and ready to use in the recipe.